 This show is a must if you have the slightest interest in clothing, fabrics, design, couture & contemporary culture – even if you don’t.
 For these are two creative giants – two Artists – with a great deal to say, to reflect upon … and to show to all of us.

-What a holiday week, full of fireworksand much more!
+What a holiday week, full of fireworks … and much more!

-1. With regard to Loren, please elaborate on your ideas, here!
+With regard to Loren, please elaborate on your ideas, here!

 ReplyDelete